mspnp/template-building-blocks/templates/buildingBlocks/dmz/README.md

 # DMZ

-Use the DMZ template building block template to create a DMZ capable of allowing access to specific network resources while keeping the rest of the network safely isolated from external users.
-This building block tempalte can be used to secure traffic between Azure and an on-premises datacenter or between Azure and the Internet.
+Use the DMZ template building block template to create a perimeter network, also known as a DMZ.
+A DMZ allows access to specific network resources while keeping the rest of the network safely isolated from external users.
+This building block tempalte can be used to deploy resources that secure traffic between Azure and an on-premises datacenter or between Azure and the Internet.

 ## Parameters